mmmmmon/BasicMiniFilter/README.md

 [简体中文](README-zh.md) or [English](README.md)

-If you is learning minifilter now,this example is suitable for you.
+If you are learning minifilter now,this example is suitable for you.

 I promise this stable on win7 and later.